ChatGPT: Reception

 In February 2023, Time magazine placed a screenshot of a conversation with ChatGPT on its cover, writing that "The AI Arms Race Is Changing Everything" and "The AI Arms Race Is On.
 Start Worrying".

 Percentage of US adults who have ever used ChatGPT, according to Pew Research.
 As of March 2025, 58% of those under 30 have used the chatbot.

-ChatGPT gained one million users in five days and 100 million in two months, becoming the fastest-growing internet application in history.
+ChatGPT gained one million users in five days and 100 million in two months.
+It was the fastest-growing internet application in history until the release of Threads by Meta.
 OpenAI engineers said they had not expected ChatGPT to be very successful and were surprised by the coverage it received.
+In February 2026, ChatGPT reached 900 million weekly active users.
+It is the most popular AI chatbot as of August 2026, with an estimated 79% of the market share according to StatCounter.

 Google responded by hastening the release of its own chatbot.
 Their leaders emphasized their earlier caution regarding public deployment was due to the trust the public places in Google Search.
 In December 2022, Google executives sounded a "code red" alarm, fearing that ChatGPT's question-answering ability posed a threat to Google Search, Google's core business.
-Google's Bard launched on February 6, 2023, one day before Microsoft's announcement of Bing Chat.
-AI was the forefront of Google's annual Google I/O conference in May.
-The company announced a slew of generative AI-powered features to counter OpenAI and Microsoft.
+Google's Bard (now Gemini) was announced on February 6, 2023, one day before Microsoft's announcement of Bing Chat (now Microsoft Copilot).

+A 2023 study reported that GPT-4 obtained a better score than 99% of humans on the Torrance Tests of Creative Thinking.
+In December 2023, ChatGPT became the first non-human to be included in Natures 10, an annual listicle curated by Nature of people considered to have made significant impact in science.
+Celeste Biever wrote in a Nature article that "ChatGPT broke the Turing test".
+Stanford researchers reported that GPT-4 "passes a rigorous Turing test, diverging from average human behavior chiefly to be more cooperative."

 In art

 In January 2023, after being sent a song ChatGPT wrote in the style of Nick Cave, Cave responded on The Red Hand Files, saying the act of writing a song is "a blood and guts business [...] that requires something of me to initiate the new and fresh idea.
 It requires my humanness."
 He went on to say, "With all the love and respect in the world, this song is bullshit, a grotesque mockery of what it is to be human, and, well, I don't much like it."

-A 2023 study reported that GPT-4 obtained a better score than 99% of humans on the Torrance Tests of Creative Thinking.
-In December 2023, ChatGPT became the first non-human to be included in Natures 10, an annual listicle curated by Nature of people considered to have made significant impact in science.
-Celeste Biever wrote in a Nature article that "ChatGPT broke the Turing test".
-Stanford researchers reported that GPT-4 "passes a rigorous Turing test, diverging from average human behavior chiefly to be more cooperative."